 Not everyone is losing out on multiple offers: what are the winners doing?

 - The top offer frequently has the highest price and best terms.
 It is 10-20% over list price or more, 25-30% down at least, and has no contingencies for inspection, loan, and most of all, appraisal (the percentage over has to do with whether the home was priced spot on the value or strategically under).
-These offers come with all disclosures signed, and the buyer’s agent has even done her or his Agent Visual Inspection Disclosure.
-They include the proof of funds and usually also write a nice letter to the sellers about why they want to purchase that home. the buyer can absorb any appraisal shortfall and is prepared to do so.
-Right now, many homes are not appraising to sale price, so this is awfully important for sellers.
+But that’s not all.
+The winning offer’s buyers and agent followed directions.
+Normally that means that they come with all disclosures signed, and the buyer’s agent has even done her or his Agent Visual Inspection Disclosure.
+They include the proof of funds (all needed) which prove that the buyer can absorb any appraisal shortfall and is prepared to do so. ( Right now, many homes are not appraising to sale price, so this is awfully important for sellers.)
+Sometimes the listing agent asks for a particular contract to be used or a particular summary sheet to be filled out.
+The best agents do all of that.
+The 2nd tier offers often are incomplete – the listing agents may or may not circle back and ask about missing items, so it’s important to remember that you only get one chance to make a first impression.

 - The best offer is also someone who’s been SURE that he or she or they wanted the home from the very beginning and looks ROCK SOLID.
 NO WAVERING, not a “last minute” offer.
 Any hesitation on your side will cause the seller to not feel good about your odds of closing the sale.
 Be consistently interested if you want the sale.
 A shaky looking buyer may not include their proof of funds.
-Perhaps they would not sign the disclosures yet or otherwise submit an incomplete package.
 They don’t come across as certain about buying this property and need a few days to see the property again, or show it to their parents, or otherwise confirm the decision to buy.
 Their agent is not so thorough.
 If the TDS is not fully signed off, is the buyers’ agent trying to sneak a 3 day right of cancellation into the contract?
-The best buyer’s offer doesn’t look shaky – it looks dead set on buying the home and has done everything possible to convince the seller of their conviction.
+The best buyer’s offer doesn’t look shaky – it looks dead set on buying the home and has done everything possible to convince the seller of their conviction and competence.

 - The second best or next runner up is usually strong on terms (at least 25% down, few or no contingencies) but perhaps made an offer price a little under the top value.
-Sometimes the next runner up has a good price and mostly good terms, but something is not quite as solid.
+Sometimes the next runner up has a good price and mostly good terms, but something is not quite as solid – they didn’t offer to put the deposit into the escrow account the next day, they didn’t check all the needed boxes in the offer, they have a contingency when all the competing bids have none..
 If the offers are tied but one buyer has no contingencies and the other has any, that will be the tie-breaker.

 - Middle of the pack is usually a combination of a price where the home should appraise, a solid down payment, and few or no contingencies.
 It may be a price that seems “reasonable”.
 Buyers may feel that it is “a fair offer” or a win-win.
 Often the fair offers aren’t good enough to take the prize in multiple offers.
 If you can project what most buyers think a home will be worth, maybe you might want to consider getting ahead of that pack and seeing where the pricing trajectory will take you.
 The folks in the middle of the pack are usually the ones, together at the bottom, who keep losing out on multiple offers.
 (They will say things like “we are cautious…)